top of page

 편하게 : "Comfortably."
 From 편하다, meaning "to be comfortable."
 The -게 ending makes it an adverb, meaning "in a comfortable way."

-살어 : This is a colloquial form of 살아 (live).
+살어 : "live".
+This is a colloquial form of 살아 (live).
 The 어 ending softens the tone, making it informal.

 꿈 따위 안 꿔도 아무도 뭐라 안 하잖어